chinapedia/wikipedia.abstract.en/Page/Cornish_language.md

 Geographic distribution and number of speakers

-Penzansagasdynerghcrop.jpeg; this sign is at Penzance railway station]] Speakers of Cornish reside primarily in Cornwall, which has a population of 563,600 (2017 estimate).
+; this sign is at Penzance railway station]] Speakers of Cornish reside primarily in Cornwall, which has a population of 563,600 (2017 estimate).
 There are also some speakers living outside Cornwall, particularly in the countries of the Cornish diaspora, as well as other Celtic nations.
 Estimates of the number of Cornish speakers vary according to the definition of being a speaker, and is difficult to accurately determine due to the individualised nature of language take-up.
 Nevertheless, there is recognition that the number of Cornish speakers is growing.[40]
 From before the 1980s to the end of the 20th century there was a sixfold increased in the number of speakers to around 300.[41]
 One figure for the mean number of people who know a few basic words, such as knowing that "Kernow" means "Cornwall", was 300,000; the same survey gave the figure of people able to have simple conversations at 3,000.[42]

 The Cornish Language Strategy project commissioned research to provide quantitative and qualitative evidence for the number of Cornish speakers: due to the success of the revival project it was estimated that 2,000 people were fluent (surveyed in spring 2008), an increase from the estimated 300 people who spoke Cornish fluently suggested in a study by Kenneth MacKinnon in 2000.[43][44][45]